Oh no, it’s that office Christmas party again …

 The best parties usually go on into the small hours but by 10.30pm you are starting to feel tired.
 If you feel that you’ve spoken (even briefly) to all the people who matter (direct reports, senior managers etc) then it’s fine to go.
 Maybe there’s someone you forgot – go and seek them out explain that you to leave early; make them feel comfortable.

-My advice for any of these business functions, whether it’s Xmas parties, Conference events or Business Dinners is to plan out in advance what it is you want to achieve by attending – whom you want to meet, whether there any special messages you need to deliver.
+Whatever the business function, whether it’s Christmas parties, conference events or business dinners, try and plan out in advance what it is you want to achieve by attending – who you want to meet, whether there any special messages you need to deliver.

 One’s attitude to these parties changes with age – if you are young and at the start of your career you may just go to have a good time, but as you get older and perhaps more senior there are other motivations for attending.
 Don’t hesitate to persuade people no matter who they are, to come to quieter area for a while.
 You may well find that they appreciate being away from the noise for a bit.